Little Battlers Pre-school

 In our Pre-school

-All Pre-school staffs have appropriate qualifications (B’ed , Early Years Teacher status & NVQ3)
+All Pre-school staffs have appropriate qualifications (B’Ed , Early Years Teacher

-All members of staff have completed First Aid Training in childcare and this is updated every 3 years.
+All staff have completed First Aid Training in childcare and this is updated every 3

 All staff are aware of the Complaints procedure.